KeithIMyers/chromiumos-docs/platform2_gn.md

 The test targets are typically executables which depend on `//common-mk:test` to use gtest and gmock.

-How to run unit tests is same as before: In chroot, run `cros_workon --board=$BOARD start $package_name` if you haven't.
+How to run unit tests doesn't change: In chroot, run `cros_workon --board=$BOARD start $package_name` if you haven't.
 Then run

 ```
-cros_workon_make --board=$BOARD --test $package_name
+FEATURES=test emerge-$BOARD $package_name
 ```
-.

-Prepend VERBOSE=1 to see the commands run by GN (plus other logs).
+Prepend `VERBOSE=1` to see GN and ninja commands (plus other logs).